ragnard/redis-clojure/README.markdown

 [Redis](http://code.google.com/p/redis) key value (and more!) storage system.

-The goal of redis-clojure is to provide a low level interface to the commands provided by Redis in a Clojure idiomatic way, when possible.
+The goal of redis-clojure is to provide a low level interface to all Redis commands in a Clojure idiomatic way, when possible.

 ## Building